sachin-source/top-github-repositories-which-everyone-should-look/README.md

 ## Tensorflow

 Tensorflow provides a comprehensive platform for developing and deploying machine learning models.

 TensorFlow is one of the most popular machine learning libraries in the world, with a vast user community and an extensive range of applications.

 The repository contains the complete source code for TensorFlow, including its core libraries, tools, and examples.

 TensorFlow supports a wide range of machine learning algorithms, including deep neural networks, convolutional neural networks, recurrent neural networks, and more.

-It also supports distributed computing, which enables developers to scale their machine learning models across multiple devices and machines.
+It also supports distributed computing, which enables developers to scale their machine-learning models across multiple devices and machines.

 The TensorFlow platform provides a high-level API that allows developers to build and train machine learning models quickly and easily.

 The platform supports multiple programming languages, including Python, C++, Java, and Go, which makes it accessible to a wide range of developers.